gpaumier/gp2/src/projects/2013 Wikipedia interactive timeline.rst

 TimelineJS uses LESS to write and compile CSS files, so I started looking at the source files.
 I had learned to write in LESS a couple of weeks before when I had built the `Fumseck theme <//guillaumepaumier.com/project/fumseck/>`__, so it felt familiar.
 I edited the files to use the Solarized color scheme, Latin Modern typefaces and a larger font size, to be consistent with that theme.
 I tried to change the original files as little as possible, and refer to the unmodified sources when possible while compiling, in order to lower the maintenance costs if the library needs to be upgraded in the future.

-Finally, I created a custom page template for the WordPress theme that would allow me to embed the timeline using the full width of the viewport.
+Finally, I created a custom page template for the WordPress theme that would enable me to embed the timeline using the full width of the viewport.

 The final extra step was the translation and localization of the timeline to French.
 Even if the links to the full stories were in English, I thought French readers might still appreciate viewing the timeline itself.
 I translated the headlines, summaries, captions and credit lines, and created `a French copy of the timeline <//guillaumepaumier.com/fr/frises/wikipedia-en-2013/>`__ in WordPress.